~ helping to create and develop sustainable healthcare for Malawi’s Children

 There is no primary healthcare in Malawi - i.e. no local General Practitioner surgeries, so hospitals and private clinics are the medical frontline.
 The public sector is severely resource constrained.

 Sustainability is very important to us and in this context means that through education and training of Malawians to the highest standards possible and in their own nation, the service will develop into one that is led and managed by Malawians, reducing dependency upon Foreign Aid and resources.

 Malawian paediatricians, Malawian paediatric nurses, Malawian clinical officers and related staff, most trained through and because of the project, will be the powerhouse of this healthcare service.

 Exceptional commitment and drive by a small band of expatriate paediatricians, together with increasing donor generosity, have helped ensure the current level of positive progress.

 Progress so far

-25,000 children are admitted each year for treatment.
+At QECH more than 95,000 children are seen each year, 26,000 of whom are admitted each year for treatment.